Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - To steal ideas from one person is plagiarism.
 To steal from many is research. - **Wilson Mizner**
 - Even though most of us cannot separate science from superstition or technology from magic. - **Peter Thiel**
 - The drug of discovery.
+- I strongly believe that the only way to encourage innovation is to give it to the young.
+The young have a great advantage in that they are ignorant.
+Because I think ignorance in science is very important.
+If you’re like me and you know too much you can’t try new things.
+I always work in fields of which I’m totally ignorant. - **Sydney Brenner**

 ### Neuroscience